-Wix Blocks enables you to add CMS database collections to your app.
-Managing collections in Blocks is similar to managing collections in Wix sites.
-But, there are a few points that are very different - check them out in this article.
+Wix Blocks lets you to integrate CMS database collections into your app seamlessly.
+While managing collections in Blocks shares similarities with managing collections in Wix sites, there are a few key differences.
+Explore these distinctions in detail in this article.

 The most important thing to understand about a Blocks collection is that it is a placeholder for the data of any site it's installed on.
 This is because a Blocks collection can be used on multiple sites - even thousands of them.
 These sites can be very different from each other and have their own databases.
 Think about a collection that holds customer information.
 Every site can have a list of their own customers, and your widget can apply to all of them.